ChrstphrHll/npc_gen/students/Karl Cauladra.md

 # Karl Cauladra
 ---
 ### Description
-- Gnome Rouge from Shadesburry Initiative
+- Gnome Rouge from Beleriand
 - 6th year Protection student in Treskal
-- short straight strawberry blond hair that's wild, Gray eyes, and Pale skin
+- shoulder length wavy auburn hair that's braided, Gray eyes, and Pale skin
 - Is Incorruptible and Self-centered, and has Teamwork as their ideal

 ### Organizations